-Students will need to get their options sheet signed / approved by Miss Gorman or Mr Croft to say they are happy for them to take Sport Studies as a GCSE option.
+Students will need to get their options sheet signed / approved by Mr Vanstone to say he is happy for them to take Sport Studies as a GCSE option.
 The students ATL in KS3 PE lessons and level of participation in sport outside of school will be considered.

 Students will complete a written analysis and evaluation of their own or other's performances in one chosen practical activity and suggest ways in which improvement could be achieved.

 Students must use the performance of three activities taken from the two approved lists: